Scientific & Clinical Advisory Board

 Charles O. Elson, M.D.

 An internationally recognized expert and leading authority in Inflammatory Bowel Disease research, Dr. Elson is Professor of Medicine and Microbiology and the Basil I. Hirschowitz Chair in Gastroenterology at University of Alabama at Birmingham.
 He is also a member of the Advisory Council of the National Institute of Diabetes and Digestive and Kidney Diseases.
-His laboratory pioneered the development of numerous mouse models of inflammatory bowel disease, including murine DSS and TNBS colitis models.
-Dr. Elson advises the Company on the IBD program.
+His laboratory pioneered the development of numerous mouse models of inflammatory bowel disease.
+Dr. Elson advises the company on gut inflammation.

 Peter J. Mannon, M.D., M.P.H.